 Summer is a great time to replace your roof because the job requires several days of continuous, warm, dry weather.
 Pro roofers can normally complete the work in 2+ days, depending on the size of the roof.
 Add a day if a tear-off of old roofing is needed.

-A replacement roof will cost, on average, $4.00 to $7.50 per square foot for new asphalt shingle roofing installed, depending on the complexity of your roof and location of your home.
+A replacement roof will cost, on average, between $4.00 and $7.50 per square foot for new asphalt shingle roofing installed, depending on the complexity of your roof and location of your home.

 Installing Yard Fencing